ScienceSoft-Inc/TitleBar/README.md

 How to use this control in Xamarin.Forms app
 ===========================================
-Look sample to know how right include control menu in your application.
+Look sample to know how right include control in your application.

 If you want to have responsive buttons on tap then need add initialize renderers for each platform.